Nintendo NES Classic Edition Stocks And Availability To Increase Soon?

 Third-party sellers in Walmart are also in on this profitable business.
 An NES Classic Edition unit sells for about $160 and up, depending on the seller.
 If it’s any consolation, though, all of them offers free shipping.

 CNET also reports that there are some NES stocks over at Chunk Toys and Player’s Choice, but they have it for around $200.
-Newegg has the console at its most expensive price in this list at $210 – still, it’s nowhere near the $5,000 NES console that was sold on eBay months ago.
+Newegg has the console at its most expensive price on this list at $210 — still, it’s nowhere near the $5,000 NES console that was sold on eBay months ago.

 The console has 30 titles in it.
 Some 8-bit classics include Super Mario Bros., Mega Man 2, The Legend of Zelda and Final Fantasy.
 Nintendo has already announced that there are no more games coming apart from the original titles, so why is everybody suddenly willing to spend $60 and up on a package of 30 old-school games when they are available on emulators?